cseanburns/personal_knowledge_mgmt/src/5d-library-sources-part-2.md

 ## Conclusion

-We covered InfoKat in the previous section and here we covered *Factiva*, *Web of Science*, *Google Scholar*, and *JSTOR*.
+We covered *InfoKat* in the previous section and here we covered *Factiva*, *Web of Science*, *Google Scholar*, and *JSTOR*.
-*Factiva* is a general-interest news database;
+*Factiva* is a general-interest news and web database;
 *WoS* and *Google Scholar* are both citation, scholarly databases (I'll cover *Google Scholar* in the next lesson); and *JSTOR* is a scholarly and image database.

 Remember that these represent only a select few of the databases offered through the library, and you are encouraged to peruse and find so much more.

 In the next section, we begin to cover web sources.